The Counterfeit Epidemic

 An ever-growing number of U.S. companies are seeing their products being ripped off online or in the various trade channels.
 One major contributor has been China.
 The counterfeiting industry there isn’t new.
 In fact, it’s been rampant there for many years.
 It’s has been admittedly difficult to police every product that comes out of China, but that doesn’t mean it’s impossible.
 With good intellectual property protection, and by following a few steps, it’s possible to reduce the flow of counterfeit goods coming out of China.

 Steps to Protect Yourself

 It may never be possible to completely stem the flow of counterfeit goods coming out of China, but if U.S. owners and manufacturers do their part, it is possible to reduce that flow to a trickle.
-If you a need intellectual property litigation expert contact the Law Offices of Jeff Williams for a free consultation.
+If you a need intellectual property litigation expert contact the Williams IP Law for a free consultation.